Tuesday, 17 November 2020

 5. Carmelised Onions: Set a thick-bottomed small-med frying pan over medium-high heat; add oil & butter - it should coat the bottom; if not add a little more.
 Peel onions, halve, slice thinly (or use a Mandolin).
 Spread over base of pan; cook, stirring occasionally 10 mins; reduce heat to med or med-low; salt lightly Continue cooking for 30 mins, stirring frequently to prevent burning.
 Onions should soften and become translucent - if not soft enough, cook a further 10-15 mins.
 Sprinkle over a bit of sugar - less than 1/4 tsp - or balsamic vinegar.
 Stir.
 Take off heat.
 Cool; store in air tight container up to 3 days.

 6. Mini-Yorkshires: Beat all ingredients together.
 Store in a an air-tight container up to 3 days.
 When needed, preheat oven to 230c/215c-fan/450f.
 (Adjust accordingly if oven tends to overheat).
 Clean and wipe dry a 12cup muffin pan.
 Add just enough oil to coat the bottom of cups; place pan in centre of oven 10 mins.
 Place pan on heatproof surface; place 1.5 tablespoons only batter in each cup.
 Bake 10 mins or until puffed and golden.
-Cool
+Cool.
+Continue until batter is used up.

 7. Place a generous layer of onion in the base of the Yorkshire pudding, drizzle over Dijon-Maple dip; cover with a few slices of sausages; garnish with a few strands of onion .